markomirosavljev/fastapi-cognito/README.md

 If we were using .yaml or .json, we should call **.from_yaml(_filename_)** or **.from_json(_filename_)** methods on CognitoSettings object.

-* Initialize CognitoAuth and pass previously created settings as settings param.
+* Instantiate CognitoAuth and pass previously created settings as settings param.

 ```python
 from fastapi_cognito import CognitoAuth, CognitoSettings